aaronfg/fluffernitter/README.md

 # fluffernitter
-Nitter.net redirect for Twitter build in Flutter
+Nitter.net redirect for Twitter built in Flutter